fails-components/compositions/migrateassets/readme.md

-# where to save your static file, "fs" (default) for filesystem, or "openstackswift" usually "openstack swift"
+# where to save your static file, "fs" (default) for filesystem,"s3",
+# or "openstackswift" usually "openstack swift"
 CLOUD_TYPE="openstackswift"

 # If you use swift storage set the following variables